CrawlerBin/learngit/readme.txt

-git is a distribute control system git is a free sofeware
+git is a distribute control system git is a free sofeware distributed under the GPL